 Any UM Carey Law Student who has a suggestion for how to improve any aspect of the law school experience may submit their suggestion on-line.

-Student suggestions will be received and reviewed by the Associate Dean for Student Affairs and Communications.
-She/he will relay the suggestion to the administrator working most closely in the area affected by the student’s suggestion.
+Student suggestions will be received and reviewed by the Associate Dean for Student Services.
+She will relay the suggestion to the administrator working most closely in the area affected by the student’s suggestion.

 Suggestions may be made anonymously.

-The Associate Dean for Student Affairs and Communications will advise the student, if known, within two weeks, that the suggestion has been received and any action that has been or will be taken in response.
+The Associate Dean for Student Services will advise the student, if known, within two weeks, that the suggestion has been received and any action that has been or will be taken in response.

 Student Complaints Concerning the Program of Legal Education

-The written complaint may be sent by e-mail using the student’s law school e-mail address or submitted in hard copy to the Associate Dean for Student Affairs and Communications, Suite 280, University of Maryland Francis King Carey School of Law, 500 West Baltimore Street, Baltimore, Maryland 21201.
+The written complaint may be sent by e-mail using the student’s law school e-mail address or submitted in hard copy to the Associate Dean for Student Services, Suite 280, University of Maryland Francis King Carey School of Law, 500 West Baltimore Street, Baltimore, Maryland 21201.

 Contents of the complaint: The complaint must identify the problem in sufficient detail to permit the Associate Dean to investigate the matter, including the specific Accreditation Standard(s) at issue.
 The complaint must include the student’s name, e-mail address, home address and telephone number.